 Deep pectoral myopathy is characterized by degeneration, necrosis, and fibrosis of the deep pectoral (supracoracoideus) muscle in heavy meat birds (chickens, turkeys), secondary to excessive muscle activity (exertional myopathy and compartment syndrome).

 The function of the deep pectoral muscle is to elevate the wing.
-Although well-developed in modern meat birds, the muscle is little used.
+The pectoral musculature is well-developed in modern meat birds, but the muscles are seldom used.
 After episodes of prolonged wing flapping (eg, handling, when a lame bird uses its wings to assist ambulation, or when a bird is placed on its back), deep pectoral muscle injury and swelling occurs.
-Because of the tight surrounding fascia, the swollen muscle cannot expand, which results in collapse of the blood vessles supplying the muscle.
+Because of the tight surrounding fascia, the swollen muscle cannot expand, which results in collapse of the blood vessels supplying the muscle.
 The decreased (or lack of) blood perfusion leads to ischemia, tissue hypoxia, and muscle necrosis (compartment syndrome).
 The lesion can be produced artificially by stimulating the deep pectoral muscle to contract and can be prevented by surgically opening the fascial sheath covering the muscle before exercise.

-The myopathy may be unilateral or bilateral with the central ⅓–⅔ of the muscle most prominently affected.
-Early, the involved muscle is pale, swollen, and edematous.
+The myopathy may be unilateral or bilateral, with the central ⅓–⅔ of the muscle most prominently affected.
+Early after the muscle injury occurs, the involved muscle is pale, swollen, and edematous.
 Later, it acquires a green coloration and becomes drier and sharply demarcated from adjacent, viable muscle.
 Eventually, the necrotic muscle becomes enclosed in a thick, fibrous capsule.
 The defect can be identified by a flattening or depression of the breast over affected muscles, by palpation, or by transillumination of carcasses at slaughter.

 Transport Myopathy of Turkeys